|5.4 miles (round trip)

 Shortly above Indian Springs you encounter a US Forest Service sign and a stunning view of Castle Dome with Mt Shasta.
 For those seeking an easier hike, this is a great vista and turnaround spot.

 The main path continues upward, soon leaving the forest behind and guiding you into spectacular open scenery.
 The trail becomes rougher here as you begin to encounter the granite crags themselves.
 In spots, steps of 12 – 14″ are common.
 Pay attention to the route behind you!
 It is easy to become disoriented in this region on the way back.

-The base of Castle Dome awaits 2.7 miles into the journey.
+The base of Castle Dome awaits 3 miles into the journey.
 This is a great spot to soak in Mount Shasta and Castle Crags.
-Mountain climbers with the proper equipment and expertise can attempt a climb of Castle Dome itself.
+Climbers with the proper equipment and expertise can attempt a climb of Castle Dome itself.

 Take the Castella exit off I-5 about 6 miles south of Dunsmuir.
 Go west and follow the signs for Castle Crags State Park (entrance fee).
 Follow the main road 1.3 miles through the park to the Vista Point parking area.